 For leaving a review on Tripadvisor, you only need an account – and then you can go crazy and review everything you want.
 It does not matter if you have eaten at the restaurant, had a drink at this bar or even stayed at the hotel or hostel.
 Tripadvisor also filters a lot of comments and deletes them if rankings get hurt.
 Yes, Tripadvisor manipulates its ratings!

 You can only leave a review on Hostelworld when you have booked with hostelworld and after you have stayed in the accommodation.
 Meaning, without a valid booking made with Hostelworld, you cannot leave a review and rating.

-Technically, a hostel itself could make a fake-booking for a night, pay a deposit of a few € or $ to Hostelworld and then leave a review after the selected date.
+Technically, a hostel itself could make a (fake-)booking for a night, pay the deposit of a few € or $ to Hostelworld, and then leave a review.
 Now, there is a cost to that and it’s quite time consuming.

 Also it is important to keep in mind all the other real ratings a hostel receives anyway.
 So when you have your own faked rating of 9.9 out of 10, but then 800 reviews of a rating of 8 only, the fake review is completely useless.

 The same goes for Booking.com and Airbnb as well!

-So, yes, you can fake reviews and ratings; but it costs money, lots of time, Hostelworld keeps an eye on that.
+So, yes, you can fake reviews and ratings; but it costs money, lots of time, and Hostelworld keeps an eye on that.
 It’s such a minor thing, it’s not even worth it.

-But be aware: Instead of worrying about fake reviews, we think photos could be more misleading.
+But be aware, dear Traveler: Instead of worrying about fake reviews, we think photos can be more misleading.
 Some hostel photographers take incredibly good photos.
 Yet, when you get to the hostel it’s not at all real.
 That is why: Have a look at the photos AND read the comments.

 Let’s sum up this review of Hostelworld.